 Pershore Heritage Centre is an important local resource for all the community, and we need your support.
 Our aim for 2018 is to engage with more local people, particularly schools and heritage groups.
 More information will be added during the next few months.

-If anyone has any information about objects that have been found in Pershore, perhaps while digging the garden, or during house renovations, please do get in contact.
+If anyone has any information about objects that have been found in Pershore, perhaps while digging the garden, or during house renovations, please do contact us.
 Pottery and clay tobacco pipes are often amongst the items found in gardens or in connection with former public houses.

-We would also be interested to hear stories about what people remember about sites that were excavated - the houses or businesses that were there, or the people who lived there - and if you have any photos that you'd allow us to copy for the PHC that would be brilliant.
+We would be interested to hear stories about houses or tradespeople that used to be in the town, or the people who lived in streets and houses that no longer exist - and if you have any photos that you'd allow us to copy for the PHC that would be brilliant.